lixinW/ship-hats-docs/snippets/pipeline-coe-snippet.md

 ## Benefits of Pipeline COE

-Using Pipeline COE, you can reduce redundancy by having a consolidated place where commonly used images by runners can be defined and stored.
+Pipeline COE is an internal project (not a private project)  where all **logged in users are able to view, raise Merge Requests (MRs), and run pipelines on non-protected branches**.

 ### Key Features

 - Integrated container scanning in build pipeline to ensure all images in CR are scanned
-- Curated by deprecating versions with security vulnerabilities with regular clean ups and scans
+- Curated repo by deprecating versions with security vulnerabilities with regular clean ups and scans
-- Up to date & patched base image
+- Up to date & patched base images

 ?> **Note:** For Bamboo users, this process is similar to the maintenance of custom images on top of SHIP's golden image, where golden image is the equivalent base image in Pipeline COE.